Book release date announced soon!

 Gaddis, Elijah and Karen Sieber.
 “History, Memory, and Community in the Redeveloped Mill,” Where are the Workers?
 Labor’s Stories at Museums and Historic Sites, Working Class in American History Series.
-Champaign, IL: University of Illinois Press, anticipated 2021.
+Champaign, IL: University of Illinois Press, 2021 (in-press).

 Sieber, Karen.
 “An Act of Tactical History: Creating an Archive of the Red Summer of 1919.”
 Perspectives on History.
 American Historical Association, June 3, 2019.